 Bring your binoculars to spy hot-air balloons as they fly by overhead – or to people watch if you’ve a room with a park-side view.
 Even if you’re not in Bath to take the waters, remember your swimwear – the spa pool here is spectacularly tempting.

 Exclusive use of the entire hotel – all 45 rooms, and 110 staff, as well as the gardens, spa and Dower House restaurant – can be arranged.

 Welcome, although it’s quite a grown-up stay.
-Under-12s aren’t allowed in the spa.
-Baby cots and toy boxes can be added to your room on request.
+Under-12s aren’t allowed in the pool or spa.
+Baby cots, toy boxes and babysitting is available on request.
 Extra beds for 3–11 year olds are £50 a night, including breakfast; £150 a night for over-12s.

 Grab a table in the garden, weather permitting.
 The colour of the sun setting on Bath stone makes for a delightful backdrop.

 You don’t technically need to dress for dinner (although the restaurant’s the one place you can’t wander into in your robe, fresh from the spa), but it’s quite an elegant setting so you can break out your finery without feeling overdressed.